naiyerasif/site/content/blog/2020/2020-04-05-querying-postgres-with-spring-jdbc-and-micronaut-data.md

 > **Note** that Postgres writes the records of type `timestampz` with UTC timezone.
 You'll have to adjust the timezone offset, if required by your application.
 For this example, we'll leave it to UTC.

-Similarly, write a `OffsetDateTimeToTimestampConverter` that converts a `OffsetDateTime` type to `Timestamp` type.
+Similarly, write an `OffsetDateTimeToTimestampConverter` that converts a `OffsetDateTime` type to `Timestamp` type.

 ```java
 // src/main/java/dev/mflash/guides/pagila/configuration/OffsetDateTimeToTimestampConverter.java